Vitamins and COPD

 Those with COPD have an increased risk of osteoporosis.
 Vitamin D can reduce the risk of osteoporosis by facilitating the body’s absorption of calcium.
 People with COPD should supplement with vitamin D and calcium together.
 Doses of 800 international units (IU) (20 mcg)/day of vitamin D, plus calcium, have been shown to provide some protection against osteoporosis by reducing the risk for falling and osteoporotic fractures.
 The authors of a 2011 study published by the National Institutes of Health raise the question of whether preventing vitamin D deficiency by taking vitamin supplements may actually “reverse the natural course of the disease.”

 If you have questions about the possible benefits of vitamins or supplements for your lung disease, consult your doctor.
-If you or a loved one has been diagnosed with a chronic lung disease and would like to learn more about stem cell therapy treatment options, contact the Lung Institute at (800) 729-3065.
+If you or a loved one has been diagnosed with a chronic lung disease and would like to learn more about cellular therapy treatment options, contact the Lung Health Institute at 888-745-6697.